open-contracting-archive/kingfisher-vagrant/README.md

 virtualenv -p python3 .ve
 source .ve/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt pip install -e .
 ```

 Example of creating an ocdsdata table and data:
 ```
 sudo -u postgres createuser ocdsdata --pwprompt sudo -u postgres createdb ocdsdata -O ocdsdata --encoding UTF8 --template template0 --lc-collate en_US.UTF-8 --lc-ctype en_US.UTF-8 export DB_URI='postgres://ocdsdata:PASSWORD YOU CHOSE@localhost/ocdsdata' alembic --config mainalembic.ini upgrade head
 ```

+### Development Setup

 ## Running

 Run `ocdsdata-cli` with the argument of one of the publishers you want to fetch.

+## Configuration

+Database and configuration settings can be set using `~/.config/ocdsdata/config.ini` file.
+A sample one is included in the main directory.

-Set the `DB_URI` enviromental variable to use a custom PostgreSQL server, the default is `postgres://ocdsdata:ocdsdata@localhost/ocdsdata`
+You can also set the `DB_URI` enviromental variable to use a custom PostgreSQL server, the default is `postgres://ocdsdata:ocdsdata@localhost/ocdsdata`

-## Status of a run

-During or after a run you can use a command to check on the progress.

-Run `ocdsdata-status` with the source flag as the publisher you want to see.
-Pass the sample flag too, if it's a sample run.

-By default it will show the progress for the latest run, but you can pass the dataversion flag to see different ones.

 ## Run Tests